 Don't have a magic band?
 The photographer can scan your park ticket card, or your ticket on your phone, as long as it is linked to your My Disney Experience account.

 Don't have a My Disney Experience account?
 No problem.
 The photographer can give you a photo card so that you can look up your photos later.

 Your photos will appear online on the photopass and My Disney Experience website within 24 hours (although it is usually within minutes).

-If you have purchased Memory Maker (or have an annual pass) you will have immediate access to your photos.
+If you have purchased Memory Maker you will have immediate access to your photos.

 If you did not purchase Memory Maker you'll be able to look through your photos and purchase the ones you like.
 Prices vary on the photos, but you can expect to pay around $15-$20 per photo.

 If you have a Magic Band and are on a ride that takes your photo, you will automatically see that photo in your account.

 The Magic Bands are pretty good at detecting where you are seated and getting an accurate picture on the rides, but if you are nervous about missing a great ride photo you can always scan your band when you exit the ride to be sure you get that photo.

 The rides that take your pictures are:

 - Seven Dwarf's Mine Train